rpaparoni/rpaparoni/README.md

 # Hey There!!
-My name it`s Ricardo 🕷️
+My name is Ricardo 🕷️

   Currently a student of 42 Madrid. 💾